 The value of the [[Prototype]] internal property of the RegExp prototype object is the standard built-in Object prototype object (15.2.4).
-The RegExp prototype object is itself a regular expression object; its [[Class]] is "RegExp".
+The RegExp prototype object is itself a regular expression object; it has a [[NativeBrand]] internal property whose value is NativeRegExp .
 The initial values of the RegExp prototype object’s data properties (15.10.7) are set as if the object was created by the expression new RegExp() where RegExp is that standard built-in constructor with that name.